aryszka/notation/README.md

 TABWIDTH=2 go test -v -count 1
 ```

-As a consequence, it is also possible to wrap all lines:
+As a consequence, it is also possible to forcibly wrap all lines:

 ```
 TABWIDTH=0 LINEWIDTH=0 LINEWIDTH1=0 go test -v -count 1